1871fotc/fotc/docs/headstones/signs.md

 -->

-## Acronyms
+## Signs in Toowong Cemetery

-These acronyms can be found on headstones in Toowong Cemetery.
+These signs, names or acronyms can be found on headstones in Toowong Cemetery.

 ??? directions "Usage Tips"